FlowFuse/website/src/blog/2024/10/announcement-mqtt-broker.md

 You can now use FlowFuse to manage your own MQTT Clients alongside your Node-RED instances, making it easier to build full-stack, event-driven applications within FlowFuse.

 ## Use Cases
+FlowFuse MQTT Service facilitates real-time communication, an essential element for optimizing industrial processes.
+This service allows for the monitoring of production lines and the precise control of processes, leading to enhanced efficiency.
+Its seamless integration with existing industrial systems simplifies data collection, which can then be analyzed to improve decision-making and boost productivity.
+Here are some typical uses cases:
 * Connect your MQTT enabled PLCs (like Omron N Series, Siemens S7, etc) to your Node-RED instance to open up such possibilities like:
    * Data collection and analysis, Predictive Maintenance, OEE, Condition Based Monitoring.
    * Triggering actions like sending Emails or alerting your engineers about an event.